steno-aarhus/research/onboarding/getting-started-phd/index.md

 practical information in the Emento app.
 To get access you will need a login.
 Please contact Inger Hornbech.

-you can also find useful information about the organisation and research at Steno Diabetes Center Aarhus in Region Midtjylland on our [website](https://www.stenoaarhus.dk/).
+You can also find useful information about the organisation and research at Steno Diabetes Center Aarhus in Region Midtjylland on our [website](https://www.stenoaarhus.dk/).